microbit-foundation/dev-docs/hardware/1-5-revision.md

 ### Low Level Radio Communications

-The on board 2.4GHz transciever supports a number of other radio communications standards, including the proprietary Nordic Gazell protocol.
+The on-board 2.4GHz transceiver supports a number of other radio communications standards, including the proprietary Nordic Gazell protocol.
 This protocol provides a very simple small-packet broadcast radio interface between other devices that support this proprietary protocol, such as other micro:bit devices.
 The 'radio' interface that appears in a number of the languages on the micro:bit is built on top of this Gazell protocol.
 Additionally, the micro:bit runtime software adds a 'group code' to each data payload, allowing for simple user managed device addressing and filtering to take place.